 The asset or liability's fair value measurement level within the fair value hierarchy is based on the lowest level of any input that is significant to the fair value measurement.
 Valuation techniques used need to maximize the use of observable inputs and minimize the use of unobservable inputs.

-The District does not have any investments subject to the fair value measurement.
+The District's Michigan CLASS investments subject to the fair value measurement are Level 2 investments.